 Low levels of zinc are associated with stress and anxiety and because the human body doesn’t store zinc, it’s important that you consume some every day, especially during times of stress.
 A dozen oysters contain your RDA of zinc but if this is too much for you, mix it up with a serve of cashew nuts which are also high in the stress busting nutrient.

-180 Nutrition Superfood: Stress-busting factor – All of it
+7. 180 Superfood Protein Blend: Stress-busting factor – All of it

-180 Nutrition superfood powder is made from all natural ingredients and is loaded with fibre, protein and good fats.
+180 Superfood Protein Blend is made from all natural ingredients and is loaded with fibre, protein and good fats.
 It can be made into a smoothie with almond milk and fruit or veg, sprinkled on your oats in the morning or add ¼ of an avocado to make it a complete meal replacement.
-For those times when your stomach is churning and you’re too stressed to eat, a 180 Nutrition Superfood smoothie will keep you full and give your body all the nutrients it needs to keep powering through those tough times.
+For those times when your stomach is churning and you’re too stressed to eat, a 180 Superfood smoothie will keep you full and give your body all the nutrients it needs to keep powering through those tough times.

 Good nutrition won’t cure the stress, but it will reduce the impact that stress has on the body leaving you stronger and better equipped to deal with whatever life throws at you.